-Pusch Peak is a 3.8 mile out and back trail located near Tucson, AZ that offers scenic views and is only recommended for very experienced adventurers.
+Pusch Peak is a 3.8 mile out and back trail located near Tucson, Arizona that offers scenic views and is only recommended for very experienced adventurers.
 The trail is primarily used for hiking and horses and is accessible from September until May.
 Horses are also able to use this trail.

 Note: This trail is in the Coronado National Forest desert bighorn closure area, so the Pusch Peak Trail is closed to the public between January 1 and April 30.
 Short but difficult hike with incredible mountaintop views.
 Definitely not for the amateur.
 Although short in distance, this hike will carry you up 2000 ft in no time.
 Sturdy hiking boots are recommended, you're venturing into serious ankle-breaking territory.
 However, if properly equipped, this hike will give you plenty to smile about as you scramble up onto 3 separate peaks before reaching your destination of Pusch Peak.
 As you start out, be sure and head down the trail on the left side, after about 500 yards you'll come to a fork in the trail, stay to the right on the "main trail".
 Once you get to the "mileage" marker look to your right (East) and you'll spot the trail leading you into the mountain range, otherwise, you'll end up making a big circle and winding up back at the trailhead.
 If your not up for a major hike this lower loop does just fine.
 A pair of climbing gloves is a big help as your going to be scrambling on boulders.
 Definitely intense, but well worth it, you're in for a stunning visual experience.